carmatthews/meraki-customCV-azure/labeling/README.md

 ### Next Steps

-Once the labeing project has been intialized, open the project, then select the `Details` menu.
+Once the labeling project has been initialized, open the project, then select the `Details` menu.

 ![details](images/details.png)